 When you realize you need to add staff or an employee quits, that gap or loss requires other employees to pick up the workload.
 It’s a perilous position, extra work added to an already hardworking staff, it could lead to more employees quitting.
-Your goal is to hire quickly and effectively and with these suggestions to guide your way, you will be able to fill your positions quickly and seamlessly.
+Your goal is to hire quickly and effectively and with these recruitment tips to guide your way, you will be able to fill your positions quickly and seamlessly.

 - Plan ahead.
 Create a solid game plan for when you will need to hire.
 The time will come and when it does, it’s good to know how to proceed quickly rather than trying to create something while in the moment.